How to be Mindful

 Mindfulness and the practice of it, is also now a very common method taught by counsellors and practitioners of Cognitive Behavioural Therapy.
 Which is a system used for the treatment of mood disorders, eating disorders, substance abuse, stress, anxiety and depression.

-This is a mixture of cognitive and behavioral techniques which deal with conflicting and emotional conditions, training our brains and the way we deal with our emotions at the time of heightened stress or negative situations.
+This is a mixture of cognitive and behavioural techniques which deal with conflicting and emotional conditions, training our brains and the way we deal with our emotions at the time of heightened stress or negative situations.

 How to become more mindful